NNPDF/nnpdf/doc/sphinx/source/tutorials/thcov_tutorial.rst

 :Author: Contact Rosalyn (r.l.pearson@ed.ac.uk) for further information.

 This section details how to include scale variation covariance matrices (covmats) in a PDF fit.
-At the present time this can only be done at NLO, for which the central theory is theory 163.
+At the present time this can only be done at next-to-leading order (NLO), for which the central theory is theory 163.

 First, decide which theory covmat you want